7th Five-Year Plan (China)

-The 7th Five-Year Plan of China was a set of economic goals designed to strengthen the Chinese economy between 1986 and 1990.
+The 7th Five-Year Plan, officially the 7th Five-Year Plan for National Economic and Social Development of the People's Republic of China, was a set of economic goals designed to strengthen the Chinese economy between 1986 and 1990.

 Drafting

 In late September 1985, a conference of Chinese Communist Party (CCP) delegates convened to adopt the "Proposal for the Seventh Five Year Plan" which was set to begin in 1986.
 The proposal demonstrated a shift from direct government control over enterprises to using indirect macroeconomic controls to "establish a new system for the socialist economy."

 In March 1986, the State Council submitted "The 7th Five Year Plan for National Economic and Social Development of the People's Republic of China, 1986–1990" to the Fourth Session of the 6th National People's Congress for review and ratification.

 Goals

 According to China Daily, the fundamental principles and guidelines of the 7th Five Year Plan were: